bayangan1991/Python-Car-Game/README.md

 I use `uv` (and so should everyone else!).

-You can run this game with `uvx git+https://github.com/bayangan1991/Python-Car-Game pyracing`
+You can run this game with `uvx --from git+https://github.com/bayangan1991/Python-Car-Game pyracing`

 ## Contributing